ripsawridge/ember-site/site/articles/trips/2000/thompson2.md

 The next morning I felt pretty bad.
 I had developed a cold Thursday, and now I was feeling woozy.
 Steve and I were also tired from Mt.
-Thompson.
+Thomson.
 So after talking about things like the NE Buttress of Chair Peak, we eventually dropped the heavy gear at the car and hiked up Snoqualmie Peak.
 Feeling quite tired, this was actually more than enough for us both!
 But the view looking steeply down to Alpental was